agrwldaya/Twitter_scraping/README.md

 # Twitter Trending Topics Scraper

 This project automates Twitter login and scrapes trending topics using Selenium, storing the results in MongoDB.
 It features a Flask web app where users can run the script and view trending topics, IP address, and a JSON extract of the data.
+## if sometime it ask for entering email then enter it manually.
 ## Requirements

 - Python 3.x